-John F. Stahl took me to this game along with Jim and Tom Jackson.
+I went to this game with three coworkers.
 It was cold.
 I had on a T-shirt, two sweatshirts, a down vest and my winter gloves — and I was still freezing.
 There was one section of stands in the sun, way down the right-field line.
 By the fourth inning, 5,000 of the 6,195 people in the park were crammed standing-room-only into that small wedge of warmth.
 We stayed were we were in the shade, five rows behind the Pirates’ dugout.

 In the bottom of the eighth inning, I went down and sat three rows behind home plate.
 It was a neat perspective.
 Andre Dawson lined one straight back that hit the wall five feet from where I sat.

 We listened to the highlights on the way home.
 Harry Carey was in mid-season form — when Dawson scored in the sixth inning, Carey said, “Dawson is round thirding base.”